 What is the difference between clinical trials & clinical research?

-The terms clinical trial and clinical research can sometimes be used synonymously, although there are notable differences between the two.
+The terms clinical trial and clinical research can sometimes be used synonymously, as the term “clinical research” is a more general term that encompasses multiple observational and interventional studies.
+It is worth noting that there are considerable differences between the two.

 The main difference between clinical trials and clinical research is that clinical research refers to the broad scientific study of treatments and conditions, and clinical trials refer to the specific study of treatments and conditions in human participants.